0bi0n3/0bi0n3/README.md

-- 👋 Hello adventurer!
-I’m Oberon, an audio programmer and designer.
+- 👋 Greetings, adventures!
+I’m Oberon, I specialise in game audio programming and technical sound design.
-- 🌱 Currently learning DSP, C++, game engine/game audio specific sound design and engineering mathematics (both applied to audio and uping my skills).
+- 🌱 Continually sharpening my skills in Digital Signal Processing (DSP), C++, and audio-specific machine learning algorithms, all tailored towards game development.
-- 👀 Interested in audio programming, game audio, sound design, time-stretching devices, ambiences, field recording and anything in between.
+- 👀 Intrigued by audio engines, procedural sound design, machine learning in game audio and spatial audio techniques.
-- 💞️ I’m looking to collaborate on any game audio or sound design projects.
+- 💞️ Eager to collaborate on game development projects that leverage cutting-edge technology like machine learning for dynamic soundscapes.
-- 📫 How to reach me 👉 one-audio.co.uk
+📫 Connect with me 👉 one-audio.co.uk

 <!---
 0bi0n3/0bi0n3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.